stevenmoen/stat_992_project/README.md

 ## 3.3 Fit BT model and compare the prediction accuracy with spread line

-We separate the dataset by season, train the Bradley-Terry model with each season from 2006 through 2018, and test the fitted model using the next season.
-As shown in figure 2, the Bradley-Terry model with an average prediction accuracy of 0.59 is better than a random guess, but performs worse than the spread line with an average accuracy of 0.67.
+Based on our findings with the Spearman correlation, we separate the dataset by season, train the Bradley-Terry model on each season from 2006 through 2018, and then test the fitted model using the next season's data.
+As shown in Figure 2, the Bradley-Terry model has an average prediction accuracy of about 0.59, or 59%.
+While this is certainly better than a random guess, it performs worse than what the spread line would predict with an average accuracy of 0.67 or 67%.

 ``` r
 season = (min(dat$season)+1):max(dat$season)